Adldap2/Adldap2/docs/setup.md

 The Adldap2 schema offers an attribute map for each available LDAP attribute, and is completely configurable and customizable.

-If you're using an alternate LDAP server variant such as OpenLDAP or FreeIPA, you will need to change the default schema inside your configuration array.
+If you're using an alternate LDAP server variant such as OpenLDAP or FreeIPA, you **must** change the default schema inside your configuration array.
 If you do not, you won't receive the correct model instances for results, and you won't be able to utilize some standard methods available on these models.

-By default, Adldap2 is configured to be used with Microsoft ActiveDirectory.
+By default, Adldap2 is configured to be used with **Microsoft ActiveDirectory**.

 When creating your configuration array, set your schema using the `schema` key: